CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 ### 2 9 Yellow Dots

-Certain printers and copiers print so-called "yellow dots" (or "machine identification codes", "tracking dots", "secret dots") on the paper, and these often undocumented watermarks can include the date and time as well as the serial number of the printer and are barely visible to the naked eye, so that an expression can be directly attributed to an institution or even a particular user and thus traced back to the author, as well as privacy issues, so unwanted information could leave the institution.
+Certain printers and copiers print so-called "yellow dots" (or "machine identification codes", "tracking dots", "secret dots") on the paper, and these often undocumented watermarks may include the date and time as well as the serial number of the printer and are barely visible to the naked eye, so that an expression can be directly attributed to an institution or even a particular user and thus traced back to the author, as well as privacy issues, so unwanted information could leave the institution.

 3 requirements
 ---------------